Climate change in Germany: Extreme weather events

-Impacts on people
+Effects on people

-Economic impacts
+Economic effects

-As a highly industrial, urbanized economy with a relatively short coastline compared to other major economies, the impacts of climate change on Germany are more narrowly focused than other major economies.
+As a highly industrial, urbanized economy with a relatively short coastline compared to other major economies, the effects of climate change on Germany are more narrowly focused than other major economies.
 Germany's traditional industrial regions are typically the most vulnerable to climate change.
 These are mostly located in the provinces of North Rhine-Westphalia, Saarland, Rhineland-Palatinate, Thuringia, Saxony, Schleswig-Holstein and the free cities of Bremen and Hamburg.

 The Rhineland is historically a heavily industrial and population-dense area which includes the states of North Rhine-Westphalia, Rhineland Palatinate, and Saarland.
 This region is rich in iron and coal deposits and supports one of Europe's largest coal industries.
 In the past, sulfuric acid emissions from Rhineland coal plants contributed to acid rain, damaging forests in other regions like Hesse, Thuringia, and Saxony.

 Other significant problems for the Rhineland related to its high level of industrialization include the destruction of infrastructure from extreme weather events, loss of water for industrial purposes, and fluctuation of the ground water level.
 Since these problems are related to its level of industrialization, cities within other regions are also sensitive to these challenges including Munich and Bremen.